 2) Speak words of appreciation and gratitude out loud.

 Don’t just think the words; speak them out loud.
 Something about voicing positive comments makes it more potent than thought.
 All the great sages and mythologies of creation tell us that words created the universe.

 “Gratitude as a discipline involves a conscious choice.
 I can choose to be grateful even when my emotions and feelings are still steeped in hurt and resentment.
 It is amazing how many occasions present themselves in which I can choose gratitude instead of a complaint.
 I can choose to be grateful when I am criticized, even when my heart still responds in bitterness.
 And I can choose to speak about goodness and beauty, even when my inner eye still looks for someone to accuse or something to call ugly.
 I can choose to listen to the voices that forgive and to look at the faces that smile, even while I still hear words of revenge and see grimaces of hatred.” ― Henry J.M.
 Nouwen, Return of the Prodigal Son

 “Be grateful for what you have now.
 As you begin to think about all the things in your life you are grateful for, you will be amazed at the never-ending thoughts that come back to you of more things to be grateful for.
-You have to make a start, and then the law of attraction will receive those grateful thoughts and give you more just like them.” ― Rhonda Byrne, The Secret
+You have to start, and then the law of attraction will receive those grateful thoughts and give you more just like them.” ― Rhonda Byrne, The Secret

 3) Share your gratitude with another person.